KcPele/enb-bounty-indexer/migrations/README.md

-# ENB Bounty Database Migrations
+# ENB Bounty Database Migrations to be used only when using Superbase

 This directory contains database migration files for setting up the ENB Bounty schema with proper RLS (Row Level Security) policies.